KDAB/knut/docs/getting-started/overview.md

 ### Setup

-To run scripts you need to set it up accordingly:
+To run scripts you need to set Knut up accordingly:

-- start the knut user interface and go to `File`>`Options...`
+- start the Knut user interface and go to `File`>`Options...`
 - or start directly the settings dialog via the command line: `knut` --gui-setting`

-This will display a dialog with the script knut general settings.
+This will display a dialog with the script Knut general settings.
 ![Knut settings](overview-settings.png)

-You need at least one script directory.
+You need at least one script path.
+Script paths contain .js or .qml files that can be run by Knut (see [writing scripts](script.md)).

 ### Running

-Once done, you can run any scripts:
+Once done, you can run a script inside your script paths:

 - from the command line:
 ```
 knut --run <path-to-script>
 ```

 - from the user interface, using the `Script`>`Run Script...` menu

 ## Settings